onlywei/repro-tanstack-start-vitest/README.md

 The bug is triggered by this specific combination:

-1. **pnpm workspace with `hoist: false`** - Prevents hoisting dependencies to the workspace root, enforcing strict dependency resolution
+1. **pnpm workspace** - Standard pnpm workspace setup (hoisting enabled or disabled)
 2. **TanStack Start plugin applied unconditionally** - Runs `optimizeDeps` in the test environment
 3. **Component from workspace package with React peerDependency** - The package requires React to be provided by the consuming app
 4. **Vitest test that renders the component** - Where the React resolution fails

-When `hoist: false` is set and the TanStack Start plugin runs during Vitest execution, React is resolved incorrectly (as `null`) when importing components from workspace packages, causing the "Cannot read properties of null (reading 'useState')" error.
+When the TanStack Start plugin runs during Vitest execution, its `optimizeDeps` configuration interferes with module resolution.
+React is resolved incorrectly (as `null`) when importing components from workspace packages, causing the "Cannot read properties of null (reading 'useState')" error.

+This occurs regardless of pnpm's hoisting configuration, making it a critical issue that affects all pnpm workspace setups with TanStack Start.

 ## Related Links